Cycling74/rnbo.example.webpage/README.md

-# RNBO Website Example
+# RNBO Webpage Example

-This example shows you how to add dynamic audio to a web page, using the JavaScript source code export feature of RNBO, part of [Max 8](https://cycling74.com/products/max) made by [Cycling '74](https://cycling74.com).
+This example shows you how to add dynamic audio to a webpage, using the JavaScript source code export feature of RNBO, part of [Max 8](https://cycling74.com/products/max) made by [Cycling '74](https://cycling74.com).

-This repository uses [Node](https://nodejs.org/en/) to launch a simple web server to make your web page available locally.
+This repository uses [Node](https://nodejs.org/en/) to launch a simple web server to make your webpage available locally.
 For more on why this is necessary, see [Why a local server?](#why-a-local-server)

 ## Prerequisites